oscarfonts/sensor-widgets/doc/en/widgets.rst

 * A list of "properties" to be displayed.
 * The "refresh_interval", in seconds.

-And the optional inputs: "title", "footnote" and "custom_css_url".
+And the optional inputs: "title", "display_utc_times", "footnote" and "custom_css_url".

 The panel will show the result time as a subtitle.
 In case some of the propertie's result time is previous to the common one, the value will be displayed in red and the particular result time for that observation displayed explicitly.